 I know a lot of people!
 This means I will often be with people.
 Please do not let this dissuade you from coming up and saying hi - my friends are friendly people too!
 I may take a sec to recognize you, or I may recognize you instantly.
 It will be a surprise to all of us, what happens.
 Seriously, though, I do love meeting people, and I'll be sad if I don't get to meet you, so come say hi.
-I'll be the short one.No, really, I'll be the short one.
+I'll be the short one.

 4'11".
 Further data: Curly calico hair that currently hits my shoulders, rectangular black glasses with some bling on the sides, possibly shaking my butt to music you cannot hear, almost certainly wearing fabulous jewelry.
 Um.
 People who have seen me recently, feel free to describe me.

 I identify as genderqueer, but I use female pronouns.
 Some people can totally tell when I'm feeling more on the male side of the gender spectrum, and some can't; I don't expect you to.
 Keeping in mind that I'm not cisgender is good enough for me.
 (I have no idea what to wear to the Genderfloomp party.
 Suit?
 1950s housewife kit?
-Everything is drag.)Please don't.
+Everything is drag.)

 * Wiscon is less crowded than other cons, so my startle reflex is less primed, but still: grabbing or hugging me from behind or playing Guess Who will not work out in a way that you enjoy.
 I would love to hug you!
 Make sure I know you're there first.

 * Having my hair played with is a very intimate thing.
 If you're not sure if we're that intimate, we're probably not.
 If you think we might be, ask. :)

 I'm arriving Thursday, leaving lateish Monday; rooming with omnisti, s00j, and stealthcello.
-If you don't have my cell phone number and feel that you require it, e-mail me.My body wants to kill me.
+If you don't have my cell phone number and feel that you require it, e-mail me.

-* Seizure response info can be found here
+* Seizure response info can be found here.

 * The anti-seizure med I'm on is colloquially known as "the one you can drink on".
 Please do not look askance at me when I have a Manhattan; it is totally okay by my neurologist.
 Note: I do need to have my last drink ~2 hours before bedtime, because of my other evening meds.
 (Fending off "are you sure that's safe?" is not a huge issue in the grand scheme of things, but it gets wearying to do so again and again, so I tell you.)

 * I have celiac disease.
 This makes the "feeding' part of "care and feeding" difficult.
 I believe Wiscon's restaurant guide has a list of GF-friendly restaurants.
 I would love to go to lunch or dinner with you.
 Please understand that when I need to know what restaurant first, it's not that I'm being a diva, it's just that I don't want to be sick for a week.
 If I say no, it's not that I don't love you, it's that I'm not sure about my ability to eat safely where you're going.
 You don't have to amend your dinner plans for me, it's cool, we can hang out later!

 * I feel like I don't have to emphasize this as much at Wiscon, because Wiscon is more disability-aware than other cons.
 But basically, I am a grown-ass woman and I can manage my disabilities, and I know people mean well when they constantly touch base about whether I'm okay, but it gets tiring and I get to feeling othered.
 So please assume that I am okay.
-If I do need any kind of assistance, I promise I'll let you know.Where I'll Be
+If I do need any kind of assistance, I promise I'll let you know.